-On our first date we went to the cinema.
-After that we started neeting every day.
+On our first date, we went to the movies.
+After that we started meeting every day.

 On Thursday I had an argument with my boss.
-Next day I decided to look for a new job.
+The next day I decided to look for a new job.

 We sat down to eat.
 Two minutes later the phone rang.